linda-seiter/cmsc115/week1_lab/README.md

 | <img alt="Run, Run without Debugging main menubar" src="images/run_menubar.png" width="400" > | Select `Run > Run Without Debugging` from the main menubar. |

 VS Code displays the console output in a terminal window, which is usually located at the bottom of the user interface.
+Click on the "TERMINAL" tab if you don't see the output.

 ![terminal output](images/terminal_output.png)

-Many of the labs you'll do involve writing a program to produce some expected output.
-The current code produces the text shown in the "Actual Output" column below.
-However, assume the code should produce the text in the "Expected Output" column.
+Many of the labs involve writing a program to produce some expected output.
+The current code produces the text shown in the **Actual Output** column below.
+However, assume the code should produce the text in the **Expected Output** column.

 | Expected Output                                                      | Actual Output                             |
 | -------------------------------------------------------------------- | ----------------------------------------- |
 | Welcome to CMCS 115 - Introductory Programming.<br>Let's learn Java! | Welcome to CMCS 115.<br>Let's learn Java! |

-When the actual output does not match the expected output, we need to fix the
+We need to fix the code when the actual output does not match the expected output.
-code:

 1. Edit the first statement in the `main` method to print the character string "Welcome to CMCS 115 - Introductory Programming.".